 This project will replace the roof of Trenton Hall as well as the completion of waterproofing of the basement and foundation.
 The project will occur in two phases.
-The roof replacement is currently underway and should be substantially complete by August 2017.
+The roof replacement is complete and the foundation work should be complete by September 2018.